 So, sitting is purpose one.

 That ladder back, that’s amazing use of vertical space.
-It’s the perfect spot for storing bath towels.
-And it’s also great design to look at when the towels are all in the wash.
-Unlike and empty towel rod which just screams at you “DO THE LAUNDRY WOMAN!”.
+It’s the perfect spot for storing hand towels.

 And it’s 3rd feature is the little shelf on the bottom where you can keep your pitcher of milk.
 Or bath salts.
-Or whatever.
+Or other small items.

 #3 Towels IN the Shower?

 Every nice hotel I’ve ever been to has had a towel rack inside the shower with the towels in the shower.
-I don’t know why I never considered doing this in my own home.
+I don’t know why I never considered doing this in my own home (it’s such a handy spot).

 I think if you have a tub sized shower the towels should easily stay dry at the opposite end of the shower.